stIncMale/stincmale.github.io/_posts/2020-09-23-tcp-keep-alive.markdown

 which means that the dialogue lasted for more than 15s without being terminated by the proxy.
 This is as expected because the client was regularly sending data to the server, and the server was regularly sending data back.

-Note that both the server read timeout, which is 25s, and the client read timeout, which is 20s, are greater than the proxy `timeout server`, which is 15s.
+Note that the server/client read timeout, which is 25s, is greater than the proxy `timeout server`, which is 15s.
 Therefore, neither server nor client timeouts may affect the next experiment, where we will not be sending data between the client and the server.
 Note also that the server sends TCP keep-alive probes every 5s after 5s of idling.